 I recently took an Allegiant Airlines flight.
 This is the story of our survival through terrible online experience and mismatched branding.

-Pam (Forge and Smith Digital Marketing Strategist) and I were heading to Social Media Marketing World.
-Thankfully Forge and Smith helped cover the conference ticket but additional expenses fell on us – so we were as economic as possible.
-Allegiant Airlines had an unbeatable rate for flights from Bellingham (a 40 minute drive from Vancouver over the US border).
+Pam Berg (Digital Marketing Strategist) and I were heading to Social Media Marketing World.
+Thankfully the cost of the conference ticket was covered but additional expenses fell on us – so we were as economical as possible.
+Allegiant Airlines had an unbeatable rate for flights from Bellingham (a 40-minute drive from Vancouver over the US border).

 We were warned and prompted with every possible additional cost you could imagine: